-I love Paris in the springtime…April in Paris, flowers in blossoms… Great singers have said it all before, and spring can indeed be an enchanting time to visit the City of Lights.
+I love Paris in the springtime…especially April in Paris, with flowers in blossom… Great singers have said it all before, and spring can indeed be an enchanting time to visit the City of Light.
 Between the parks in full bloom (don’t miss the cherry trees in the Jardin des Plantes and behind Notre Dame), and the first rays of sunshine, the Parisians themselves are in a – relatively – good mood.

 It’s all about layers